bencorrado/bluez-bencorrado/docs/reference/using-prerequisites.md

 *obexd* daemon.
 It is mentioned here because, for example, on Ubuntu Desktop the *obexd* is not started by default.

-## The plugs and slots are connected
+## The Plugs and Slots are Connected

 Checking for the Bluetooth plug and slot being auto-connected is one of the snap verification criteria therefore in 99.9% cases it will be as expected.
 For the